-With the Irbil Agreement seeming to unravel, U.S. officials, including Vice President Biden, have attempted to promote a peaceful resolution to the crisis that keeps the government intact.
-The Vice President's efforts have been joined by Ambassador Jeffrey, who cut short his stay in the United States over the end of the year holidays to return to Baghdad, and CIA Director Petraeus, who traveled to Iraq in late December 2011 for meetings with some of the close contacts he developed when he was overall U.S. commander in Iraq.
-On January 5, 2012, Ambassador Jeffrey appeared to try to calm tensions by stating that the Maliki government appears to be allowing the judiciary to conduct a fair investigation of the charges against Vice President Hashimi-an indication that the United States does not necessarily concur with the Sunni view that the arrest warrant represents a power grab by Maliki.
-Still, the effect of U.S. diplomatic intervention remain unclear.
+With political inclusiveness seeming to unravel, U.S. officials, including Vice President Biden, attempted to promote a peaceful resolution to the crisis.
+The Vice President's efforts were joined by Ambassador James F. Jeffrey, who cut short his stay in the United States over the end of the year holidays to return to Baghdad, and CIA Director Petraeus, who traveled to Iraq in late December 2011 for meetings with some of the close contacts he developed when he was overall U.S. commander in Iraq.
+On January 5, 2012, Ambassador Jeffrey appeared to try to calm tensions by stating that the Maliki government appears to be allowing the judiciary to conduct a fair investigation of the charges against Deputy President Hashimi-an indication that the United States does not necessarily concur with the Sunni view that the arrest warrant represents a power grab by Maliki.